syselement/blog/operating-systems/linux/tools/zsh.md

 # Confirm with y to chage the default shell to zsh
 ```

-Install the desired plugins and themes.
+Install the desired plugins and themes

 ```bash
 # Auto-suggestions